Maboalenen/DFIR/README.md

 Abstract
 --------
-      IR team usually working on the offline data, collecting evidence then analyze it with their own tools, this is the structure for how to build your own data analysis tools using open source.
+      IR team usually working on the offline data,collecting the evidence then analyze data with their own tools, this is the structure for how to build your own data analysis using open source.

 ![alt text](https://github.com/Maboalenen/DFIR/blob/main/DFIR.jpg?raw=true)